GoogleCloudPlatform/cloud-foundation-fabric/networking/onprem-google-access-dns/README.md

 A single pre-existing project is used in this example to keep variables and complexity to a minimum, in a real world scenarios each spoke would probably use a separate project.

-The VPN used to connect to the on-premises environment does not account for HA, upgrading to use HA VPN is reasonably simple by using the relevant [module](../../modules/net-vpn-ha).
+The VPN-s used to connect to the on-premises environment do not account for HA, upgrading to use HA VPN is reasonably simple by using the relevant [module](../../modules/net-vpn-ha).

 <!-- BEGIN TFDOC -->
 ## Variables